This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #BTSwithHP #CollectiveBias

 In my position as a Curriculum Facilitator for the Career, Technical, Adult and Community Education Department of Broward Schools, I engage in myriad tasks.
 Within a single week, I could be helping teachers prepare students to earn Industry Certifications, attending and presenting at an educational conference, and even reviewing contracts with business partners.
 My weeks are far from dull!

 No matter how disparate these tasks seem, they’re all governed by a singular focus: getting students to be College and Career Ready.
 I’ve spent countless hours working on finding resources to help students from middle school to high school learn about, select, and work toward career pathways while preparing for college, and I’m excited to share five of the most helpful tools you and your children can use to do the same.
+I did my best to find the resources and opportunities to learn new skills to share.
+If you’re always in front of your laptops or phones, check out these blue light eyeglasses and frames that will protect your eyes from the blue light that is coming from your gadgets.

 So charge up your laptops, and let’s go!